 Ingredient Notes

-The full list of ingredients can be found in the recipe card down below, but I wanted to highlight a few here:
+The full list of ingredient quantities can be found in the recipe card down below, but I wanted to share a ingredient notes I took while testing this recipe:

 - Buttermilk: No substitutions.
-This ingredient is required.
+This ingredient is required for the baking soda to “activate” and do its magic.
 You can also make your own buttermilk at home (see notes in recipe card down below).

 Step-by-Step Instructions